Full Moon on

 Moon after perigee

-3 days after point of perigee on 27 August 2004 at 05:37 in ♑ Capricorn.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 8 days, until the Moon reaches the point of next apogee on 8 September 2004 at 02:42 in ♋ Cancer.
+3 days since point of perigee on 27 August 2004 at 05:37 in ♑ Capricorn the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 8 days until the Moon reaches the point of next apogee on 8 September 2004 at 02:42 in ♋ Cancer.

 Moon before ascending node

-8 days after descending node on 21 August 2004 at 12:11 in ♏ Scorpio.
-The Moon is located south of the ecliptic over the following 3 days, until the lunar orbit crosses from South to North in ascending node on 3 September 2004 at 06:34 in ♉ Taurus.
+8 days after descending node on 21 August 2004 at 12:11 in ♏ Scorpio the Moon is positioned south of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from South to North in ascending node on 3 September 2004 at 06:34 in ♉ Taurus.

-4 days since the previous standstill on 25 August 2004 at 20:48 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.776°, the lunar orbit is extending northward over the next 8 days to face maximum declination of ∠27.870° at the point of next northern standstill on 8 September 2004 at 09:40 in ♋ Cancer.
+4 days since the last southern standstill on 25 August 2004 at 20:48 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.776° the lunar orbit is extending northward over the next 8 days to face maximum declination of ∠27.870° at the point of next northern standstill on 8 September 2004 at 09:40 in ♋ Cancer.